qtiuto/lua-for-android/README.md

       ```lua
       proxy([class to extend or object of class to extend],
        [interfaces to implement]...,
-       [method name,parameter types...,handler function]...,
+       [method name,parameter types...,handler function]...,--or
+       [function] --for functional interface only
        [shared classloader],--for extension type only
-       [initial args for constructor])--for extension type only
+       [initial args for constructor]...)--for extension type only
       ```
       or
       ```lua
       proxy{
-       --auto dectect,nilable
+       --auto detected,nilable
-       super=class to extends or implement or object of class to extend,
+       super=class to extend or implement, object of class to extend,

        interfaces={interfaces to implement},--nilable